StackVista/stackstate-docs/use/perspectives/topology-perspective.md

 ### Dependencies

-Isolate the selected component \(show only that component\) and expand the topology selection in one of the following ways:
+Hover over any component to bring up the component navigation menu.
+Select Dependencies to isolate the selected component \(show only that component\) and expand the topology selection in one of the following ways:

 * Direction -- choose between **Both**, **Up**, and **Down**
 * Depth -- choose between **All**, **1 level**, and **2 levels**